History of WRAL-TV in Timeline

 WRAL-TV

-WRAL-TV is an NBC-affiliated television station located in Raleigh, North Carolina, serving the Research Triangle area.
-It is owned and operated by Capitol Broadcasting Company since its establishment.
+WRAL-TV is a television station based in Raleigh, North Carolina, serving the Research Triangle area as an NBC affiliate.
+It is owned and operated by Capitol Broadcasting Company, which has held ownership since the station's beginning.
 WRAL-TV functions as the flagship station for Capitol Broadcasting Company.

 1938: Capitol Broadcasting Company Licenses WRAL Radio